shaneak03/TutorSeek/README.md

 # TutorSeek
-## A mobile application designed to bridge the gap between freelance tutors and students.
-The primary objective is to provide an accessible platform where tutors can showcase their qualifications, availability, and teaching subjects, while students can easily browse, filter, and connect with suitable tutors based on their preferences.
+## A mobile application to connect students with freelance tutors.
 ### Our tech stack includes: React Native, Expo, PostgreSQL, Jest, Docker and Supabase
 ### Features:
 #### 1. User Authentication and Validation